memoria-io/reactive/README.md

 ### Core module

-Core module has basic set of reactive utilities and standard interfaces for reactive streams and event repos:
+Core module has basic set of reactive utilities and standard interfaces for reactive streams and event repos

-* ConfigFileOps, and ResourceFileOps (similar to Typesafe HOCOON library)
-* TextTransformer base interfaces

 ### Eventsourcing module